 The Philadelphia Cancer Wellness HUB will continue to be the incubator of new ideas and strategies to keep the program relevant and it provides a great opportunity to explore various aspects of the concept to see what works best.
 However, this approach is cost prohibitive and limits our opportunities for expansion.
-Therefore, we are developing a more cost effective "pop-up" version of the Cancer Wellness HUB in the greater Los Angeles and San Francisco Bay areas through a continued affiliation with Drexel University, USC Norris Comprehensive Cancer Center, UCSF Helen Diller Family Comprehensive Cancer Center, and their associated community organizations.
-Rather than having a physical facility that requires significant financial resources to operate and maintain, the pop-up concept allows us to utilize existing facilities (churches, schools, YMCA, community centers, health clinics, etc.) within the community and still have continuous, place-based, and culturally appropriate community engagement on a consistent basis.
-We will offer the same programming and engage across the continuum of cancer care to improve cancer health outcomes and address health disparities.
+Therefore, we have developed a more cost effective "pop-up" version of the Cancer

+Wellness HUB in the greater Los Angeles and San Francisco Bay areas through a continued affiliation with Drexel University, USC Norris Comprehensive Cancer Center, and several Community Organizations who provide a gateway into the most at risk and medically underserved communities.
+Rather than having a physical facility that requires significant financial resources to operate and maintain, the popup concept allows us to utilize existing facilities (places of worship, schools, YMCA, community centers, health clinics, etc.) within the community and still have continuous, place-based, and culturally appropriate community engagement on a consistent basis.
+We offer the same programming and engage across the continuum of cancer care to improve cancer health outcomes and address health disparities.